2017 Sea Kayak Tours, Rentals and Transport Services

-To ensure your comfort and security, we carry an assortment of Sea kayaks and supporting equipment for rental.
+To ensure your comfort and security, we carry an assortment of sea kayaks and supporting equipment for rental.

-As a longest established kayak outfitter in this area with many years of experience, we are confident that we can provide the service you require for a successful experience in the wilderness settings within Johnstone Strait, Blackfish Sound and the Broughton Archipelago.
+As the longest established kayak outfitter in this area with many years of experience, we are confident that we can provide the service you require for a successful experience in the wilderness settings of the marine environment of the North Island.

-We put people and safety first… Larry believes that you will be our best ambassador – if we do a good job with you, we hope you will pass the word on to other paddlers and nature lovers about our service.
+“We put people and safety first…we believe that you will be our best ambassador – if we do a good job with you, your word of mouth will bring us your friends and acquaintances.”

-What about personal safety?
+What about Personal Safety?

 Everyone should know their limits as for eating, sleeping and paddling in calm and adverse conditions.

-You should look at the area with Google Earth and carry an up to date nautical chart of the area of Johnstone Strait, Blackfish Sound and the Broughton Archipelago.
-We encourage you to consider a minimum number of three kayaks in a paddling group for safety reasons.
-And for any number above three it is a good idea to take a double amongst your fleet.
-We base other suggestions on years of guiding trips from Haida Gwaii to Broken Island on the WestCoast.
+We recommend you have a a minimum of three (3) kayaks in a paddling group for safety reasons.
+And for any number above three (3) it is a good idea to take a double sea kayak amongst your fleet.
+We base our suggestions on years of guiding trips from Haida Gwaii to Broken Island on the West Coast.

 We advise you and members of your group to carry a number of communication devices between group or family members.

-While this area is vast, a limited amount of camping areas are in constant use from public and commercial groups during the summer months.
-While Whale Watching is the prime activity, folks also embark on Excellent Sport Fishing, Bear Watching, and Wildlife Viewing.
+While this area of Johnstone Strait and the Broughton Archipelago is vast, a limited amount of camping areas are in constant use from public and commercial groups during the summer months.
+While Whale Watching is the prime activity, folks also embark on excellent Sport Fishing, Bear Watching, and Wildlife Viewing.